ga-wdi-lessons/sinatra-rest/intro-and-params.md

 Some terminology:

-There are two parts to every HTTP request that sinatra (and basically any web framework) cares about: the *VERB* and the *PATH*.
+There are two parts to every HTTP request that Sinatra (and basically any web framework) cares about: the *VERB* and the *PATH*.

 You can't really 'see' the verb.
 It's usually GET, but not always.
 It could be: